Arthurk95/Image-Generator/README.md

 Image-Generator was meant to automate that process.

 TO-DO:
-  - Make proper readme file, with small tutorial on how to use program.
+  - Make a proper readme file, with small tutorial on how to use the program.
   - Re-write program using JavaFX, as it is better at handling dynamic UI.
 Also because learning is fun.
   - Update documentation in code.
 Comments exist, but some were written quickly and thus lack some depth.